zmenciso/MemEA/README.md

 cargo build --release
 ```

-The output executable will be `target/release/periph_gen`.
+The output executable will be `target/release/MemEA`.

 # Usage

-Periph_gen requires two inputs: **1)** a configuration file that describes the
+MemEA requires two inputs: **1)** a configuration file that describes the
 memory array and **2)** a database of cells and peripheral circuits.
 Both are
 written in simple plain text files as key/value pairs.
 A single colon `:`
 separates the key from the value, and lines starting with `#` are ignored.

-Periph_gen also accepts multiple configuration files, which will be compared
+MemEA also accepts multiple configuration files, which will be compared
 against each other after running.

 Command line options: